-Companies that engage in business-to-business sales and services, and offer 30-90-day terms to their customers, are best suited for our services.
-Whether just starting out or preparing for a growth phase, our financial services can help your business grow and succeed.
+Companies that engage in business-to-business sales and services, and offer 30-90-day terms to their customers, are best suited for invoice factoring services.
+Whether just starting out or preparing for a growth phase, our accounts receivable financing can help your business grow and succeed.

 1. Confidently accept large orders and watch your profits grow.

 2. Improve the quality of your customers by taking on larger, slower-paying clients.